freddyflo/Customer-Web-Tracker/README.md

 # Customer-Web-Tracker
-A project developed as part of a Sping MVC and Hibernate course on www.udemy.com
+A project developed as part of a Spring MVC and Hibernate course on www.udemy.com

 ## Description
 The customer web tracker is a kind of CRM system which permits